BCom Industrial Sickness Notes Study Material

 (i) Promoting delicensing and decontrol.

-(iv) Measures taken by Government: The Government of India and State Governments have taken a number of steps for the removal of industrial sickness are as given below:
+(iv) Measures taken by Government: The Government of India and State Governments have taken a number of steps the removal of industrial sickness as given below:

 (a) In 1985, a legislative measure was undertaken in the form of the Sick Industrial Companies (Special Provision) Act, 1985.
 In terms of this Act, the Government has set up the Board of Industrial and Financial Reconstruction (BIFR) in Jan.
 1987.
 BIFR is a statutory body having a chairman and not less than two and not more than 14 members to be appointed by Central Government.
 It has both administrative and quasi-judicial powers.

-For revival of sick industries BIFR does different activities like, Amalgamation of sick industrial units with any other healthy units, to appoint a special director in sick unit for faulty management, take-over of management of sick industrial unit etc. In case of sick industrial unit which is not become viable in future, the BIFR will forward its opinion for winding up of this unit to the concerned High Court for final decision regarding winding up of such unit.
+For the revival of sick industries, BIFR does different activities like Amalgamation of sick industrial units with any other healthy units, appointing a special director in a sick unit for faulty management, take-over of management of sick industrial units, etc. In case of a sick industrial unit that does not become viable in the future, the BIFR will forward its opinion for winding up of this unit to the concerned High Court for a final decision regarding winding up of such unit.
+(BCom Industrial Sickness Notes Study Material)

 (b) The Government has issued important guidelines to the State Government and Financial Institution with regard to sick industrial units.
-In 1984, the Industrial Reconstruction Corporation of India (IRCI) was converted into Industrial Reconstruction Bank of India (IRBI).
+In 1984, the Industrial Reconstruction Corporation of India (IRCI) was converted into the Industrial Reconstruction Bank of India (IRBI).
 It acts as the apex credit consultant and reconstruction agency for industrial revival.
+(BCom Industrial Sickness Notes Study Material)

-(c) In December, 2002 Sick Industrial Companies (Second Amendment) Act, 2002 was passed by Parliament in place of Sick Industrial Companies (Special Provisions) Act (SICA), 1985 for determining preventive, remedial and other measures which are required to be taken in respect of sick industrial units.
+(c) In December 2002 Sick Industrial Companies (Second Amendment) Act, 2002 was passed by Parliament in place of the Sick Industrial Companies (Special Provisions) Act (SICA), 1985 for determining preventive, remedial, and other measures which are required to be taken in respect of sick industrial units.

-(d) Under the provision of Industries Development and Regulation Act (IRDA), 1951, Government may take over the management of sick unit when he feels that the main cause of industrial sickness is mismanagement.
+(d) Under the provision of the Industries Development and Regulation Act (IRDA), 1951, Government may take over the management of sick units when it feels that the main cause of industrial sickness is mismanagement.
+(BCom Industrial Sickness Notes Study Material)

-(e) In 1995, IRBI was given a new name Industrial Investment Bank of India (IIBI) to give financial, managerial and technical assistance to sick industrial unit.
-It also works as co-ordinating body among Government and other Financial Institution.
-On the other hand, it provides merchant and consultancy services regarding amalgamation and merger to sick industrial units.
+(e) In 1995, IRBI was given a new name Industrial Investment Bank of India (IIBI) to give financial, managerial, and technical assistance to sick industrial units.
+It also works as a coordinating body among Government and other Financial institutions.
+On the other hand, it provides merchant and consultancy services regarding amalgamation and mergers to sick industrial units.

 BCom Industrial Sickness Notes Study Material